|Business Rating:||4.7 / 5|

 Other Notable Features: No fee for employee cards, set individual limits per card, mobile wallet app to track receipts, purchase protection, extended warranty protection, car rental insurance

-Ink Business Cash Credit Card Review: More Details
+Why you might want the Ink Business Cash Credit Card

-The Ink Business Cash card is currently offering a generous sign-up bonus – $750 if you spend $7,500 in the first three months.
-Assuming you can meet the steep spending requirement within the first three months, this is a great offer, especially since the Ink Business Cash doesn’t charge an annual fee.
-Indeed, this is a 50% increase to the cards previous bonus of $500 after spending $3,000 in the first three months.
+The Ink Business Cash card is currently offering a terrific bonus – $750 if you spend $6,000 in your first three months as a cardholder.
+While that’s a $150 drop from the card’s all-time high bonus of $900, it’s still very generous.
+Assuming you can meet the spending requirement within the first three months, this is a terrific offer, especially since the Ink Business Cash doesn’t charge an annual fee.

-The Ink Business Cash card offers 5 percent cash back on internet, cable and phone services and at office supply stores (on up to $25,000 in purchases per year), making it a lucrative choice for small business owners who spend heavily in these categories.
-The card also offers 2 percent cash back on gas and dining (up to $25,000 in purchases per year) and 1 percent cash back on other purchases.
+The Ink Business Cash card offers 5% cash back on internet, cable and phone services and at office supply stores (on up to $25,000 in purchases per year), making it a great choice for small-business owners who spend heavily in these categories.
+The card also offers 2% cash back on gas and dining (up to $25,000 in purchases per year) and 1% cash back on other purchases.

 This is a top-tier rewards rate for a card with no annual fee – as long as it matches your business spending.
-The 5 percent category can be incredibly lucrative, even with a spend cap, but be careful not to shift your spending just to earn more rewards.
+The 5% rewards category can be incredibly lucrative, even with a spend cap, but be careful not to increase your spending just to earn more rewards.
+While the cash back is generous, it should not encourage you to spend more than is reasonable to keep your business afloat.

 Once you’ve earned cash back with the Ink Business Cash card, you have a few different redemption options.
 Beyond the traditional statement credit or direct deposit, you can use your rewards for travel purchases, Apple products and more.
 Just keep in mind that you might not get as much value out of your rewards depending on how you redeem them.